-To Install DIMMs
+To Install DDR DIMMs

-- 1. Locate the DIMM sockets. - 2.
-Holding the DIMM by the edges, remove it from its antistatic package. - 3.
+- 1. Locate the DDR DIMM sockets. - 2.
+Holding the DDR DIMM by the edges, remove it from its antistatic package. - 3.
 Make sure the clips at either end of the socket are pushed away from the socket.

-- Position the DIMM above the socket.
-Align the two small notches in the bottom edge of the DIMM with the keys in the socket. - 5.
-Insert the bottom edge of the DIMM into the socket. - When the DIMM is seated, push down on the top edge of the DIMM until the retaining clips at the ends of the socket snap into place.
+- 4. Position the DDR DIMM above the socket.
+Align the two small notches in the bottom edge of the DDR DIMM with the keys in the socket. - 5.
+Insert the bottom edge of the DDR DIMM into the socket. - 6.
+When the DDR DIMM is seated, push down on the top edge of the DDR DIMM until the retaining clips at the ends of the socket snap into place.
 Make sure the clips are firmly in place.

-Please turn off system before installing and removing any device, otherwise you'll cause the system damage.
+Turn system power off before installing and removing any device, otherwise you'll cause the system damage.